 Elm zigzag sawfly is a priority pest in the UK so please report possible sightings via TreeAlert.
+Healthy tree data is equally important so please do report those too.

-For more information and resources on Elm zigzag sawfly check the Observatree website.
+For more information and resources on elm zigzag sawfly check the Observatree website.

-Matt Parratt, Forest Research, June 2023
+Matt Parratt, Forest Research, June 2024